CIBIL Score – How to increase your CIBIL score?

-CIBIL Score – Many financial institutions such as banks have clear mandate from the RBI to check Credit Information Bureau (India) Limited (CIBIL) for evaluating all loan applications.
-Therefore, many times first time loan applicants (no CIBIL record!) or people with low scores are unable to avail of loans from banks / NBFCs.
+CIBIL Score – Many financial institutions such as banks have a clear mandate from the RBI to check Credit Information Bureau (India) Limited (CIBIL) for evaluating all loan applications.
+Therefore, many times first-time loan applicants (no CIBIL record!) or people with low scores are unable to avail of loans from banks / NBFCs.

 So, how does CIBIL play a role in loan evaluation?
 Usually, lending is function of primarily two parameters –

 CIBIL report/score is used to understand ‘intent to pay’ based on analysis of historical financial data.

 CIBIL keeps track of your loans and credit cards data as such information is submitted to CIBIL by member banks and credit institutions on a monthly basis.

 This information is then used to create Credit Information Reports (CIR) and credit scores which are provided to financial institutions to help them evaluate loan applications.

 In case, you have missed or delayed few payments, you need to work on your CIBIL and build the financial discipline to increase your creditworthiness.

 For increasing credit score rating in CIBIL, one must avoid late payment or defaults in loans and credit card payments.
 If one missed payments on any of his existing loans over the last two years, credit score is likely to be negative as it indicates an inability to serve existing obligations better.